Our verdict

 Completing the ensemble is the shoe's strong heel hold courtesy of the extended TPU walls and the extra-stiff heel counter.

-The stiffness of the heel counter receives 5 out of 5 in our manual assessment.
+The stiffness of the heel counter received 5 out of 5 in our manual assessment.
 It is unforgiving.

-All these components make sure that the ankle is not rolling anywhere as you lift the bar to your next PB.
+We found that all these components make sure that our ankles are not rolling anywhere as we lift the bar to our next PB.

-NOTE: The Romaleos may not be the best bet for athletes with narrower ankles.
-More than a few individuals have experienced slight heel slippage when doing squats.
+NOTE: The Romaleos may not be the best bet for athletes with narrower ankles as we discovered they have the tendency to experience slight heel slippage when doing squats.
 You can also see a bit of wiggle room in the collar area in the video below.

 Heel elevation keeps your posture upright